translationexchange/tml-wordpress-api/README.md

   <img src="https://avatars0.githubusercontent.com/u/1316274?v=3&s=200">
 </p>

-Tml API Plugin For Wordpress
+Translation Exchange API Plugin For WordPress
 =====================

 This plugin adds an extra layer of the API to integrate with WPML and Polylang localization plugins.